 - We can help you replace a lost or damaged passport.

-- We can help keep you informed about the crisis in your destination, if you subscribed.
+- We can help keep you informed about the crisis in your destination if you subscribe to our updates.

 What we can't do